emnify/product-docs/docs/quickstart/devices/industrial-routers.md

 1. Type in `em` in APN – there is no PIN configured on the SIM and no APN username or password required.

-**Teltonika Networks Router APN configuration via SMS console / API or Zapier [Teltonika Documentation Source](https://wiki.teltonika-networks.com/view/SMS_Commands)**
+**Teltonika Networks Router APN configuration via SMS console / API or Zapier **

 1. Make sure that the Router is powered on and the SIM card is inserted and activated.
 1. In the emnify Portal, ensure that the device is shown as **Attached**.